 New trash rules proposed back in October of this year called to push back trash takeout four hours in an effort to reduce the amount of time trash sits on sidewalks, reducing food for rats and improving cleanliness.

-This past Wednesday, November 30, the city published a job listing for a Citywide Director of Rodent Mitigation.
+On November 30, the city published a job listing for a Citywide Director of Rodent Mitigation.

 “Do you have what it takes to do the impossible?
 A virulent vehemence for vermin?
 A background in urban planning, project management, or government?
 And most importantly, the drive, determination and killer instinct needed to fight the real enemy – New York City’s relentless rat population?
 If so, your dream job awaits.”